upstream-se/guidebook-draft/docs/foundations/discipline/epistemic-governance.md

 Upstream Software Engineering is defined as a practice of *epistemic governance*.
 This qualifier is decisive.
 It distinguishes upstream from managerial control, operational coordination, and methodological prescription.
 Upstream governs knowledge — not activity.

+↗ See **[Upstream Software Engineering discipline](./index.md)** for the definition of the discipline.

 ## Definition

 > **Definition.** Epistemic governance is the structured stewardship of articulated commitments, assumptions, constraints, and their justifications, such that they remain explicit, durable, traceable, and deliberately revisable across the evolution of a long-lived software system.

 Epistemic governance does not coordinate tasks.
 It governs the normative knowledge that orients and constrains construction, operation, and structural transformation.

 ## What it governs